 The Village Pathways Map will help you explore the parks, businesses and cultural attractions of the little town where TAG was born.

 Haliburton Highlands Cycling Coalition publishes a map of on-road routes to cycle Haliburton.
 The attractive pocket size map offers guidance as to ability level for each route, and the gradient of hills.
 We’d be happy to mail one to you if you send us a request.
-You can pick one up for $3 at the Rails End Gallery or download individual routes from the Cycling Coalition’s website.
+You can pick one up at Rails End Gallery or download individual routes from the Cycling Coalition’s website.

 Yours Outdoors is a unique experience broker.
 This imaginative enterprise keeps its focus on stimulating local economic benefits to Greenway communities.
 Their Pedal Your Arts cycling tours provide guided on-bike enjoyment of scenery with discovery of Haliburton Highland’s artistic talents and local flavours.